How have Indian clubs fared in AFC Champions League and AFC Cup? | Goal.com

 2004

-The 2004 AFC Cup was the first edition of the tournament.
+The 2004 AFC Cup was the 1st edition of the AFC Cup.
 East Bengal (NFL winners) and Mahindra United (Federation Cup Winners) qualified for Asia.
 While Mahindra got knocked out from the group stages, the Kolkata giants reached the quarterfinals.

 |Fixtures